ajmssc/bitcoin-inspector/README.md

 Read further for more details about the project

 ## The data
-As of September 2014, the Bitcoin block chain (the transaction log since the creation of Bitcoin) is over 320k blocks long.
+As of September 2014, the **Bitcoin block chain** (the transaction log since the creation of Bitcoin) is over 320k blocks long.
 On average a new block is added to the chain roughly every 10 minutes, and each block contains a list of transactions and also new bitcoins added to the pool (process of mining).
-The historical block chain data is over 25 GB in total and can be accessed using the bitcoin client.
+The historical block chain data is over 25 GB in total and can be accessed by querying the bitcoin client.

 ![data](github/images/data.png)

 ## Connecting to the Bitcoin network
 ![client](github/images/bitcoin-client.png)

-The pipeline obtains data from the bitcoin client directly, using the JSON RPC API.
-The bitcoin client allows querying for specific blocks (by hash and block #) and responds with JSON formatted data.
+The pipeline obtains data from the bitcoin client using a **JSON RPC API**.
+The bitcoin client allows querying for specific blocks (by hash and by block #) and responds with JSON formatted data.
 Python jobs (see bitcoin-client repository) is used to query periodically for missing blocks and transactions, and a realtime job also in Python monitors the memory pool of the client to detect new (unconfirmed) transactions.

-Another Python job also polls exchange data from the btc-e.com (Bitcoin Exchange) website for monitoring the exchange rate in various currencies.
+Another Python job also polls exchange data from the [btc-e.com](http://btc-e.com) (Bitcoin Exchange) website for monitoring the exchange rate in various currencies.

 ## Pipeline Overview
 ![alt tag](github/images/pipeline.png)

-The data from the bitcoin client is converted into [Protocol Buffers](https://code.google.com/p/protobuf/) to strip the json headers, and base64 encoded to allow easier decoding in the mapreduce jobs.
+The data from the bitcoin client is converted into [Protocol Buffers](https://code.google.com/p/protobuf/) to strip the json headers and validate the data, and base64 encoded to allow easier decoding by the mapreduce jobs.
 It is then sent to Apache Kafka in 3 separate topics:
-- bitcoin_blocks: topic for historical block data
+- **bitcoin_blocks**: topic for historical block data
-- bitcoin_transactions: topic for historical transaction data
+- **bitcoin_transactions**: topic for historical transaction data
-- realtime: topic for realtime transaction data
+- **realtime**: topic for realtime transaction data
-- bitcoin_exchange: topic for conversion from Bitcoin to other currencies
+- **bitcoin_exchange**: topic for exchange conversions from Bitcoin to other currencies (USD, RUR, EUR)

 Hourly jobs then consume the data from the Kafka topics and save it directly into HDFS (see kafka_to_hadoop*.py).
 The files are tagged using a timestamp.